Christopher Reeve: Disability activism

 Reeve left the Kessler Rehabilitation Center feeling inspiration from the other patients he had met.
 Because the media was constantly covering him, he decided to use his name to put focus on spinal cord injuries.
 He traveled across the country to make speeches and also hosted the 1996 Summer Paralympic Games in Atlanta and spoke at the Democratic National Convention.
 For these efforts, he was placed on the cover of Time on August 26, 1996.

 Reeve was elected chairman of the American Paralysis Association and vice chairman of the National Organization on Disability.
 With Joan Irvine Smith, he co-founded the Reeve-Irvine Research Center, which is now one of the leading spinal cord research centers in the world.
 In 1999, the American Paralysis Association and Reeve's own foundation, established in 1996, were merged into the Christopher Reeve Foundation, which aims to speed up research through funding and to use grants to improve the quality of lives of people with disabilities.
 The Foundation to date has given more than $140 million to research and more than $46 million in quality-of-life grants.
 Reeve served as a board member for several organizations' aim to improve quality of life for people with disabilities.

 In the mid-1990s, Reeve established the Christopher Reeve Acting Scholarship, which is given to a young disabled actor at the Media Access Awards, sponsored by the Reeve Foundation.
 The scholarship changed its name to the Christopher Reeve Acting Award in 2023.

 Reeve's first effort to change disability legislation was in supporting a 1997 bill to raise the lifetime "cap" on insurance payments from $1 million to $10 million per person.
 For catastrophically injured people with one insurance policy, the $1 million limit often lasts just a few years.
 He said, "There are certain CEOs of insurance companies taking home $300 million a year in personal income.
 That is outrageous.
 We need to make insurance companies provide the benefits they are supposed to, and we shouldn't have to fight for necessities."
 The bill was narrowly defeated.
-In 1999, he supported the Work Incentives Improvement Act, which allows people to continue to receive disability benefits after they return to work.
+In 1999, Reeve supported the Work Incentives Improvement Act, which allows people to continue to receive disability benefits after they return to work.
 This bill passed.